Sora-Community/modules/README.md

 4. Ensure `scriptUrl` points to the raw JS URL
 5. **Test your module thoroughly**
 6. Submit a Pull Request
+7. If approved, one of the repositories maintainers will request a change of your sources json to point to this repo, once you accept the change it will be merged into the repo.

 > ❗ **Do not submit broken or incomplete modules.** Only submit working, tested modules that follow Sora’s structure.
 Every module is tested before merged, and the code is also reviewed.